WZLR: Formats after pending sale (1993)

-The CHR/pop format lasted until July 1993, when the station was put up for sale, at which time the station decided to flip to '80s oldies, the first time such a format had been tried in the country.
+The CHR/pop format lasted until July 1993, when the station was put up for sale, at which time the station decided to flip to 1980s oldies, the first time such a format had been tried in the country.
 However, with the format only lasting less than a month and the station already pending a sale, it's regarded to more of a stunt than a full-fledged format flip.
-On August 10, 1993, Night Ranger's "Goodbye" was played and the '80s oldies stunt was dropped along with the entire airstaff, in favor of an FM simulcast of sister station 1500 WBZI, retaining the WDJK calls.
+On August 10, 1993, Night Ranger's "Goodbye" was played and the 1980s oldies stunt was dropped along with the entire airstaff, in favor of an FM simulcast of sister station WBZI, retaining the WDJK calls.
 For several months WBZI was simulcast on 95.3 until the sale closed.

 Oldies (1993–2000)

-The station's new owner was Dick Hunt (owner of WCLR/WPTW in Piqua, Ohio) and eventually it operated as a simulcast with Piqua's WCLR "Kool 95", becoming repeater WZLR.
+The station's new owner was Dick Hunt (owner of WCLR and WPTW in Piqua, Ohio) and eventually it operated as a simulcast with Piqua's WCLR "Kool 95", becoming WZLR.
 In 1998, the station was sold to Cox Media Group and tweaks to the format were made including a branding change to "Oldies 95" in its final year of operation.

 '80s hits (2000–2002)

-In October 2000 the station changed callsigns to WDTP repeating 95.7 WDPT "Dayton's Point" playing '80s adult hits until September 2002.
+In October 2000 the station changed callsigns to WDTP repeating WDPT "Dayton's Point" playing 1980s adult hits until September 2002.
 The format was the brainchild of former WRBQ Tampa program director Randy Kabrich, and was also used by Cox stations in other markets, including Houston.
-The simulcast was branded as "95.7 Northside and 95.3 Southside."
-95.7 The Point continued on the 95.7 WDPT frequency with the '80s adult hits format until October 30, 2006, when the station became a simulcast of WHIO (AM).
+The simulcast was branded as "95.7 Northside and 95.3 Southside".
+The Point continued on WDPT until October 30, 2006, when the station became a simulcast of WHIO (AM).